mendix/docs/content/en/docs/data-hub/onprem-pc-local/_index.md

 The [Mendix Data Hub](/data-hub/) includes two main features:

-* [External entities](/refguide/external-entities) in Mendix Studio Pro version [8.14](/releasenotes/studio-pro/8.14/#data-hub) and above, purple entity containers in the Domain Model that represent the links to [published OData Services](/refguide/published-odata-services/)
+* [External entities](/refguide/external-entities) in Mendix Studio Pro version [8.14](/releasenotes/studio-pro/8.14/#data-hub) and above, purple entities in the Domain Model that represent data provided through [published OData Services](/refguide/published-odata-services/)
 * The [Data Hub Catalog](hub.mendix.com), documented in our [Data Hub Catalog](/data-hub/data-hub/catalog/) guide, a metadata hub for managing shared registered assets made available through OData services

-Publishing [external entities](/refguide/external-entities/) is made easy for licensed users on a [Mendix Cloud](developerportal/deploy/mendix-cloud-deploy/), as [published OData Services](/refguide/published-odata-services/) are registered automatically in the [Data Hub Catalog](/data-hub/data-hub-catalog/) and made available in the Studio Pro [Data Hub pane](/refguide/data-hub-pane/).
+Discovering and using OData resources in [external entities](/refguide/external-entities/) is made easy for licensed users on a [Mendix Cloud](developerportal/deploy/mendix-cloud-deploy/), as [published OData REST Services](/refguide/published-odata-services/) are registered automatically in the [Data Hub Catalog](/data-hub/data-hub-catalog/) and made available in the Studio Pro [Data Hub pane](/refguide/data-hub-pane/).

 But what happens in the following situations?

-* You are developing on a local machine for testing, without deploying to a development environment (deploying locally)
+* You are developing both the service and the client on a local machine, without deploying to a cloud environment (deploying locally)
 * You are deploying to a [Private Cloud](developerportal/deploy/private-cloud/) or [On-Premises](developerportal/deploy/on-premises-design/), rather than the Mendix Cloud

 In these cases, you can still publish and consume external entities.
-This guide will explain how by taking a step back and distinguishing between design time (when you are modeling your app) and runtime (after it has been deployed to a development server) for Data Hub.
+This guide will explain how to work with the Data Hub Catalog and external entities by taking a step back and distinguishing between design time (when you are modeling your app) and runtime (after it has been deployed to a development server) for Data Hub.

 ## 2 Data Hub in Design Time{#dh-design-time}

 During design time, when you are [modeling](/refguide/modeling/) your app, you are finding, registering, or importing data source metadata into Studio Pro.
-This metadata is in the form of contracts, and are registered automatically in the Data Hub Catalog if your application is hosted on the Mendix Cloud.
+This metadata is in the form of contracts, and is registered automatically in the Data Hub Catalog if your application is hosted on the Mendix Cloud.

-If you will be deploying locally, to a Private Cloud, or On-Premises, you can add a [published OData resource](/refguide/published-odata-resource) using the metadata contract.
+If you will be deploying locally, to a Private Cloud, or On-Premises, you can add an app, the environments on which it is deployed, and the [published OData resource](/refguide/published-odata-resource) it provides using the metadata contract.

 For general resources on using Data Hub when modeling your app during design time, check out [Share Data Between Apps](/data-hub/share-data/) and [Write Data to Another App](/data-hub/write-data/).